Daniel C. and Beatrice M. Fisher Fund

 - This is a competitive process.
 Requests that cannot show maximum impact to the residents of the Town of Clarence, in view of the competition, will not be considered.

-While the Foundation is open to all funding requests, based on the donors’ instructions and a Town of Clarence needs assessment commissioned by the Community Foundation, preference will be given to requests that:
+While the Foundation is open to all funding requests that meet the eligibility requirements outlined above, preference will be given to requests that align with the following priorities identified in a Town of Clarence needs assessment commissioned by the Community Foundation:

 - Address the needs of the senior citizen population